 As OEMs seek to provide greater functionality in smaller products, they increasingly require sophisticated manufacturing technologies and processes.
 Our investment in advanced manufacturing equipment and process development, as well as our experience in innovative packaging and interconnect technologies, enable us to offer a variety of advanced manufacturing solutions.
-These packaging and interconnect technologies include:
+These packaging and interconnect technologies include but are not limited to: